-The Dutch Radio Filharmonisch Orkest (Radio Philharmonic Orchestra) plays Sergei Rachmaninoff’s Symphony No. 2 in E minor, Op.
-27. Conductor: Eivind Gullberg Jensen.
+Conducted by Eivind Gullberg Jensen, the Dutch Radio Filharmonisch Orkest (Radio Philharmonic Orchestra) plays Sergei Rachmaninoff’s Symphony No. 2 in E minor, Op.
+27. Recorded on October 3,

 The symphony is written in 1906–07 and the premiere was conducted by the composer himself in St. Petersburg on 8 February 1908.